No Links to Poor Richard's Almanac? Major Fail, Mr. Franklin!

 There are many ways to go about getting links; the different methods vary widely.
 I recently helped some clients with their linking strategies, and when I did, I researched a wide range of approaches from the perspective of a number of characteristics.

 This article presents a massive comparison chart that may even make you reconsider certain link building practices you might already be pursuing.
 Let’s get a few points straight first though.
-Full article»
+Read on »

 Optimization of Design Can Lead to *Big* Wins